How to Identify Skin Type

 A good place to start is with a foundational understanding the 5 basic skin types.

-- Oily: People with oily skin tend to have a light sheen to sheen to their skin, and are prone to inflammatory skin conditions like acne, rosacea, and contact dermatitis.
+- Oily: People with oily skin tend to have a slight sheen to sheen to their skin, and are prone to inflammatory skin conditions like acne, rosacea, and contact dermatitis.
 Their skin may also appear red and inflamed in certain areas.

 - Dry: This skin type is characterized by skin that feels tight, dry and lacking moisture.
 If you have dry skin, your skin might be itchy and patchy in areas.
 It might also feel tight, sore, and be sensitive to extreme cold.

-- Sensitive: People with sensitive skin tend to react to skin care products, and may be sensitive to environmental elements, such as sun and climate changes.
+- Sensitive: People with sensitive skin tend to react to skincare products, and may be sensitive to environmental elements, such as sun and climate changes.
 Sensitive skin breaks out easily and is prone to extreme changes in skin condition – such as sudden, patchy dryness in response to a windy day.

 - Combination: If you’ve ever tossed your hands up into the air, completely confused about what type of skin you have, chances are you belong to the combination club.
 Combination skin can demonstrate signs of all the other skin types.
 It might be normal in some areas, oily or dry in others.
 In might be sensitive to some external stimuli but not others.
 Combination skin is associated with the classic T-zone, but you don’t need to have this pattern to have combination skin.